Ckef/groufix/README.md

 groufix
 =======

-_groufix_ is a cross-platform, thread-friendly and hardware accelerated graphics engine built in C. The library is primarily focused on the Vulkan API (1.1+).
+_groufix_ is a cross-platform, thread-friendly and hardware accelerated graphics engine built in C11.
+The library is primarily focused on the Vulkan API (1.1+).
 The main repository is hosted on [GitHub](https://github.com/Ckef/groufix).

 The engine currently supports the following targets: